Is There a Dimmer Outlook Ahead for Companhia Paranaense de Energia - COPEL (ELP)?

 ELP’s Market Performance

-ELP stocks went down by -0.89% for the week, with a monthly jump of 3.45% and a quarterly performance of -14.70%, while its annual performance rate touched 10.09%.
-The volatility ratio for the week stands at 4.41% while the volatility levels for the past 30 days are set at 5.09% for Companhia Paranaense de Energia – COPEL.
-The simple moving average for the period of the last 20 days is -7.91% for ELP stocks with a simple moving average of -5.00% for the last 200 days.
+ELP stocks went up by 1.80% for the week, with a monthly drop of -11.40% and a quarterly performance of -11.68%, while its annual performance rate touched 8.69%.
+The volatility ratio for the week stands at 5.80% while the volatility levels for the past 30 days are set at 5.00% for Companhia Paranaense de Energia – COPEL.
+The simple moving average for the period of the last 20 days is -4.43% for ELP stocks with a simple moving average of -3.29% for the last 200 days.

-Volatility was left at 5.09%, however, over the last 30 days, the volatility rate increased by 4.41%, as shares surge +0.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.65% lower at present.
+Volatility was left at 5.00%, however, over the last 30 days, the volatility rate increased by 5.80%, as shares sank -11.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.20% lower at present.

-During the last 5 trading sessions, ELP fell by -0.89%, which changed the moving average for the period of 200-days by -9.90% in comparison to the 20-day moving average, which settled at $1.2124.
-In addition, Companhia Paranaense de Energia – COPEL saw -21.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ELP rose by +1.80%, which changed the moving average for the period of 200-days by -0.53% in comparison to the 20-day moving average, which settled at $1.1800.
+In addition, Companhia Paranaense de Energia – COPEL saw -20.39% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ELP